-Our preference is to receive the application for grant document and all supporting documents electronically as a single pdf file (file to be no larger than 9 MB).
-Email to taret@xtra.co.nz
+Our preference is to receive the application for grant document and all supporting documents electronically as a single pdf file.
+Email any queries to taret@xtra.co.nz

 However, if you are supplying hard copies all documents must be A4 in size, please do not fold, staple or bind any information as the application will be scanned.